 Sure, there are trains and local buses, but using them exclusively to get across this varied region is going to take more time than most travellers have.
 It also means you may miss many of the small coves and cute little towns that make Puglia so wonderful.

 Thankfully, car rental doesn't have to cost an arm and a leg.
-In fact, we got a rental for 10 days for just £250 - including insurance.
-If you want to know more about our experience and tips for a road trip in Puglia, read this post.
+In fact, we got a rental for 10 days for just £250 when booking via AutoEurope - including insurance.
+And the brilliant part is that Puglia is just made to be discovered on a road trip.

 THERE'S AN ABUNDANCE OF ITALIAN TOURISTS

 Although Puglia has not yet experienced the explosion of tourism so faced by the likes of Cinque Terre on the opposite side of the country, the days of it being an off-the-beaten-track destination are firmly in its past.
 In fact, after we'd booked our flights and started doing some research, it seemed like everyone was off to Puglia this summer!

 There is a silver lining however - outside of Polignano a Mare, the vast majority of tourists are Italian, which means that although there's still a healthy dose of grey nomads and tour groups, at least you'll still feel like you're in Italy.

 IT EXTENDS FAR FURTHER THAN OTRANTO...

 When we were researching this trip, it took some time before we released just how large the region of Puglia was, as most people who had blogged about it stuck firmly to the east coast.

 In many cases this was a time-related thing - after all, if you only have three days, you don't want to spend hours in the car.
 However, we just want to make clear that there is soooo much more to Puglia than just Polignano, Ostuni, Alberobello, Lecce and Otranto!

 If you've got more than a couple of days, we implore you to head all the way around the coast to the city of Gallipoli, especially if you're a beach lover.